ahmedabdelkabier/MergeSort/README.md

 # MergeSort
-Code of merge sort algorithms by C language
+Code of merge sort algorithm by C language